rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Learning Path 5.md

 # NOTE: ENSURE YOU SELECT SAVE WHEN YOU FINISH THE SELECTED LABS 1-9, 12-15, 17-26 and 28

+## Note: Credentials are located in the Resources dropdown

 # Learning Path 5: Plan and implement an identity governance strategy (~130 Minutes)

 ## Lab 22 – Create and manage a catalog of resources in Azure AD entitlement management (15 Minutes)